 Can Parrots Eat Papaya?

-Papaya (also known as pawpaw or papaw) is a fruit that originates from southern Mexico and Central America.
+Papaya (known as pawpaw or papaw) is a fruit that originates from southern Mexico and Central America.
 However, it is now cultivated in almost every tropical country in the world.
 It can be offered to parrots in a variety of ways:

 - Papaya can be squeezed and given as a refreshing drink